lgolangco/info30005projectrepo/README.md

 ## Admin

 ### Overview
+The admin functionality serves to allow admins to resolve or delete requests or suggestions from users.
+The admin page displays outstanding requests and suggestions in the form of bootstrap cards, with links below to allow admins to update and delete.

 ### Schemas
 The admin attribute is included within the user attribute.
 However, the following two schemas are heavily used on the admin page.